Abdihakim Abdullahi Haji Omar: Personal life

 He was the first vice-president of Puntland from the Ararsame clan, specifically from the Reer Hagar sub lineage of the Farah Garad branch of the Dhulbahante clan.

 His grandfather Omar Camey was assassinated in 1943 in Burao alongside two other Ararsame men, Ahmed Cige and Haybe Kaar by Habar Yunis clan militants.
 Omar Camey was the chief Caaqil, i.e. caaqil guud of the Ararsame at the time in the colonial era.
 Omar's family continues to have influence in their sub lineage and the town they are from as his uncle, Mohamoud Haji Omar Amey (Maxamuud Xaaji Cumar Camey) was the chairman of the local elders’ council in the city of Buuhoodle.

+Abdihakim lived in Eden Prairie, Minnesota prior to becoming the Vice President of Puntland in 2014.